densikat/Robot-Simulator/README.md

 **Command.java**

-_Class representation of a commmand_
+_Class representation of a command_

 Does the following: